jmsulliv/Optical-Prediction-Neural-Network/README.md

 ## .csv Datafiles
 The included Excel .csv Datafiles show an annotated version of the data, with X, Z, AR, t_sub, the linearly spaced wavelength points, and n/k values that are linearly spaced corresponding to the wavelength point (i.e, if wavelength point #2 is at 1 um, then n/k #2 will be material data at 1 um as well).
 All data shown for the inputs is already normalized between 0 and 1 in the "Input" and "Output" .csv files, and unnormalized or "raw" data is included in the "Raw_Input" and "Raw_Output" excel file.

+These datasets are transposed from the original matlab matricies.
+Thus, all of the neurons are categorized in the .csv column headers whereas the neurons are the categorized in the rows in the .mat files.
+The .mat files are transposed in python using the .T function.

 ## Normalization Notes
 Normalization occurs with the following equation: Z_norm = (Z - Z_min)/(Z_max - Z_min)